About Community Grants

 - Voice/Music/Art Therapy Programs

 The three focus areas for the 2021 application cycle include:

 - Programs that address mental health and Parkinson’s

 The community grants program is open to communities nationwide.
+Eligible organizations must operate on the local level (or be an affiliate/chapter of a larger organization that operates locally).
 Applications will be limited to the following categories of applicants:

 - Non-profit and other tax-exempt organizations.

 Parkinson’s Foundation community grants are meant to reach and help people with Parkinson’s through community-based programs.
 Foundation grants will not support the following:

 - Salary cost for individuals employed by their organization